 This article originally appeared in the June 2011 Ag News and Views newsletter.

-Wean calves early.
 It is typically more cost effective to feed early weaned calves through a drought than lactating cows.
-In addition, the maintenance requirements of a dry cow are about half that of a lactating cow.
+In addition, the maintenance requirements of a dry cow are about one-third that of a lactating cow.

 There are no easy answers when it comes to dealing with drought.
 However, with a good drought management plan in place, a producer is better prepared to take action if drought conditions persist.